liferay/alloy-editor/content/docs/features/paragraphalignjustify.md

 ---
 description: Do you hate mismatching lines?
-Use this button to justify your text content!
+Use this button to justify your text!
 layout: feature
 title: Text Alignment - Justified
 ---
+###### Do you hate mismatching lines?
+Use this button to justify your text!

 <div class="thumbnail">
   <img class="img img-polaroid" src="/images/features/button-paragraphalignjustify.gif"/>
 </div>